 Here are some of the worst offenders when it comes to misinformation we have found online:

-This is just a sampling of some of the things we found online that needed a little correction to help our readers to understand Meniere’s disease better.
+This is just a sampling of some of the things we found online that needed a little correction.
 Another common misunderstanding is that there is no alternative to injections and surgeries.
 We’re going to correct that misunderstanding as well by introducing you to upper cervical chiropractic care.

 Upper cervical chiropractors have been providing help for Meniere’s disease patients for decades.
 What makes this subspecialty of chiropractic uniquely suited for helping patients with vertigo and other Meniere’s symptoms?
 Here are a few body functions that are supported by upper cervical spine health:

-- Ear Drainage – The atlas (C1) is positioned directly between the ears.
-A slight misalignment can cause gradual changes to the function of the Eustachian tubes, which draw fluid away from the ears.
+The atlas (C1) is positioned directly between the ears.
+A slight misalignment can cause gradual changes to the function of the Eustachian tubes.
+As a result, it draws fluid away from the ears.
 This, in turn, can result in endolymphatic hydrops and vertigo.
-Interestingly, much research regarding upper cervical chiropractic and Meniere’s involves the theory that untreated whiplash could gradually cause a lesion on the Eustachian tubes over the course of about 15 years.
+Interestingly, much research regarding upper cervical chiropractic and Meniere’s involves the theory that untreated whiplash could cause a lesion on the Eustachian tubes.
 Researchers were able to help 97% of patients with Meniere’s and an upper cervical misalignment to achieve an average of over 90% reduction in vertigo severity.

-- Blood Flow – The upper cervical spine facilitates blood flow to the brain, so once again, it becomes clear that proper alignment is necessary for good central nervous system function.
+The upper cervical spine facilitates blood flow to the brain.
+Therefore, proper alignment is necessary for good central nervous system function.
 Lack of oxygen may potentially lead to misunderstood signals from the ears regarding balance and spatial orientation, among other things.

-If you are suffering from Meniere’s disease and you are looking for a natural way to find some relief, this may be the alternative therapy for you.
+If you have Meniere’s and want a natural way to find relief, this may be the therapy for you.
 We especially find that patients with a history of head or neck trauma are good candidates for successful care.
 If you would like to learn more, schedule a consultation with the practitioner in your area.
 You can use the search function on this website to find a chiropractor who specializes in upper cervical.
 This may be your first step toward experiencing significant health benefits.